Aswang (1994 film): Reception

 Upon its original release reviews by mainstream critics were mixed.
 TV Guide wrote that "For much of its running time, 'The Unearthing' is a gripping and unsettling journey into fear.
 Towards the end, however, it abandons its aura of Cronenbergian repulsion, descends into camp, and blunts the impact of its memorably unpleasant build-up".
 According to director Poltermann, much criticism of the film was due to its uneven tone, with some people preferring the start but not the end, while others felt the start was "a drag until stuff starts happening a third of the way through."
-During its screening at the Sundance Film Festival, many audience members walked out "when the blood started flying", in particular during the scene where Paukstelis' character cuts off her hand when chained up.
+During its screening at the Sundance Film Festival, many audience members walked out "when the blood started flying."

 Film Threat claimed that the uncut release was "completely loaded to the teeth with nerve-wracking suspense, an atmosphere of sheer dread, stomach turning gore and just a dash of black humor.
 Aswang is a very effective and nightmarish film that deserves far more attention than it has garnered over the past 11 years".
 The New York Daily News believed the film represented a rarity, noting that it succeeded in "capturing a legit nightmare quality and visceral intensity" and suggested that fans of fright films "would be well advised to snatch this obscure winner off the shelf."
 Film critic Steve Murray writing for The Atlanta Constitution regarded the film as "a horror flick that's not as outrageous as it wants to be", noting the film "does have its moments".
 Critic Emanuel Levy reviewed the film in Variety, noting that "the production lacks shrewd humor and visual style" and suggesting that it "is more gruesome and gross than really frightening".